 Graph: NATURAL GAS CONSUMPTION (bcm)

-About 63% of the demand is used for power production, 20% by the oil and gas sector, and 16% by industry (2019).
-Gas use in buildings (residential and services) remains marginal (1%).
+About 58% of the demand is used for power production, 22% by industry, and 18% by the oil and gas sector (2019).
+Gas use in buildings (residential and services) remains marginal (2%).

 Interactive Chart Mexico Natural Gas Domestic Consumption

-The demand for coal is around 18 Mt in 2019.
-Almost three quarters of the total are used for the production of electricity.
+The demand for coal has been decreasing rapidly since 2010 to 21 Mt in 2019.
+Around two thirds of the total are used for the production of electricity.

 Graph: COAL CONSUMPTION (Mt)

 Graph: COAL CONSUMPTION BREAKDOWN BY SECTOR (2019, %)